Renaldas0/ImproveYourGolf/README.md

 ##  **Purpose**
   - The purpose of this website is to provide information about our studio and encourage golfers of all age groups to try out our lessons that will improve their golf.

+## Agile Methodology
+  - Use of Github Issues and User Stories

 ## User Stories